 - * The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

 - The submission file is in Microsoft Word document file format.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 - If submitting to a peer-reviewed section of the journal, the instructions in Ensuring a Blind Review have been followed.

 As RELA is an open access journal, this means that anyone who can access the Internet can freely download and read the journal.
 There are no commercial interests for Linköping University Electronic Press or the European Society for Research on the Education of Adults (ESREA) in publishing the journal.
 There are no charges for publishing authors.

 The core idea of open access is that copyright remains with the author(s).
 However, we publish with the agreement of the author that if she or he decides later to publish the article elsewhere, that the publisher will be notified, prior to any acceptance, that the article has already been published by RELA.

-When publishing with RELA, it is with the agreement of the author that if they make their article available elsewhere on the internet (for example, on their own website or an institutional website), that they will do so by making a link to the article as published in RELA using the Digital Object Identifier (DOI) number of the article and acknowledge in the text of the site that the article has been previously published in RELA.
+When publishing with RELA, it is with the agreement of the authors that if they make their articles available elsewhere online (for example, on their own websites or institutional websites), that they will do so by refering and linking to the articles as published in RELA using the Digital Object Identifier (DOI) of the articles.
+We encourage the author to use the published version even it is also allowed to use the post-print version.

 Denna text är tyvärr inte översatt till svenska än. Översättning kommer.